 15 Precious Metals Terms All Gold Buyers Should Know

-2. Bullion - Precious metals in the form of bars, coins, or other ingots.
+Bullion: Bullion refers to precious metals, such as gold, silver, or platinum, that are available in the form of bars, coins, or other types of ingots.

-3. Circulated/Uncirculated - Circulated coins have been used as currency by the public, and uncirculated coins have not.
-Uncirculated coins are usually in much better condition than circulated ones.
+Circulated/Uncirculated: Coins can be categorized as circulated or uncirculated.
+Circulated coins have been used as currency in public transactions, while uncirculated coins have not.
+Generally, uncirculated coins are in better condition than circulated ones.

-4. Proof - Coins labeled as proof undergo a specialized minting process that results in a sharper, shinier coin.
-Example: Proof Gold American Eagles, Proof Silver American Eagles
+Proof: Coins labeled as "proof" have undergone a specialized minting process that results in a sharper and shinier appearance.
+Examples of such coins include Proof Gold American Eagles and Proof Silver American Eagles.

-5. Paper gold - Any form of gold investment in which the investor does not physically possess the gold.
-Examples: gold ETFs, gold mining stocks, paper gold certificates
+Paper gold: Paper gold refers to any form of gold investment in which the investor does not physically possess the gold.
+Examples of paper gold investments include gold ETFs, gold mining stocks, and paper gold certificates.

-6. Spot price - A precious metal's live trading price.
-Determined by the price of the metal's most heavily traded futures contract at the time.
-Gold at spot price is referred to as spot gold.
+Spot price: The spot price represents the live trading price of a precious metal.
+It is determined by the price of the metal's most heavily traded futures contract at a given time.
+When gold is being traded at its spot price, it is referred to as "spot gold."

-7. Fineness/Purity - Fineness, or purity, represents the amount or percentage of gold contained in a particular piece.
-Most often expressed as a decimal (0.999 pure gold) or percentage (99.90% pure gold).
-Example: The Canadian Gold Maple Leaf coin has a fineness of 0.9999, meaning it contains 99.99% pure gold.
+Fineness/Purity: Fineness or purity refers to the amount or percentage of gold contained in a specific piece.
+It is commonly expressed as a decimal (e.g., 0.999 pure gold) or a percentage (e.g., 99.90% pure gold).
+For example, the Canadian Gold Maple Leaf coin has a fineness of 0.9999, indicating that it contains 99.99% pure gold.

-8. Karat - Another expression of the purity of a precious metal.
-Using a gold coin as an example, to calculate karats, the mass of pure gold in the coin is multiplied by 24 then divided by the total mass of the coin.
-One karat represents 1/24 of the whole, so a 22-karat gold coin is 22 parts gold and 2 parts base metals or impurities.
-24-karat gold is "pure gold".
+Karat: Karat is another measure of the purity of a precious metal, such as gold.
+To calculate karats, multiply the mass of pure gold in a coin by 24, then divide it by the total mass of the coin.
+Each karat represents 1/24 of the whole, so a 22-karat gold coin consists of 22 parts gold and 2 parts base metals or impurities.
+24-karat gold is considered "pure gold."

-9. Assay - Assessment of the contents and quality of a precious metal product.
-A coin or bar that has been assayed is guaranteed to contain the amount and purity of metal indicated.
+Assay: Assay refers to the assessment of the contents and quality of a precious metal product.
+If a coin or bar has undergone an assay, it guarantees that the stated amount and purity of metal are present.

-10. Melt value - The value of a coin or bar's precious metal content.
-Calculated by multiplying the weight of precious metal in the coin or bar by the spot price of that metal.
-May also be called intrinsic value.
-Example: At a spot price of $1,200/oz., a 1/2 oz.
-American Gold Eagle coin, which contains 1/2 oz. of pure gold, would have a melt value of $600.
-(Purity must be taken into consideration & another coin of the same weight but lower gold purity would have a lower melt value.)
+Melt value: The melt value represents the value of the precious metal content in a coin or bar.
+It is calculated by multiplying the weight of the precious metal in the item by the spot price of that metal.
+The melt value is also known as the intrinsic value.
+For instance, at a spot price of $1,200 per ounce, a 1/2 ounce American Gold Eagle coin containing 1/2 ounce of pure gold would have a melt value of $600.
+However, the purity of the coin must be taken into consideration, as a coin of the same weight but with lower gold purity would have a lower melt value.

-12. Spread - Difference between the selling price (ask) and buying price (bid/buyback price) of a precious metal coin, bar, or other trading unit.
-May be expressed as a dollar amount or percentage.
-Spread (percentage) = (Ask & Bid) / Ask Example: A coin with an ask price of $1,000 and a bid price of $800 has a spread of $200 or 20%.
+Spread: The spread represents the difference between the selling price (ask) and the buying price (bid/buyback price) of a precious metal coin, bar, or trading unit.
+It can be expressed as a dollar amount or percentage.
+For example, if a coin has an ask price of $1,000 and a bid price of $800, the spread is $200 or 20%.
+The spread accounts for various factors, including dealer costs, market conditions, and supply and demand dynamics.

-15. Numismatics - The study or collection of physical currency.
-A person who collects or studies coins or other forms of currency is called a numismatist.
-Coins such as the Saint-Gaudens Double Eagle and the Peace Silver Dollar are popular among numismatists.
+Numismatics: Numismatics is the study or collection of physical currency, including coins and other forms of currency.
+A person who collects or studies coins and currency is called a numismatist.
+Numismatics goes beyond the intrinsic value of precious metals and focuses on the historical, artistic, and cultural significance of coins.
+Collectible coins, such as the Saint-Gaudens Double Eagle and the Peace Silver Dollar, are highly sought after by numismatists for their rarity, unique designs, and historical importance.